Skip to content

 Resilient Healthcare in Times of Multiple Crises: Connecting Germany and Japan [RE-CARE]

-2.Clarifying the potential of technologies in areas such as elderly care, sports, and public health;
+• To clarify the potential of technologies in areas such as care work, sport, and public health; and

-3.Laying the groundwork for future German-Japanese collaborative research.
+• To lay the groundwork for future German-Japanese collaboration.

 Funding: German Research Foundation (DFG)